-Introductory-level topics in astrophysics or other areas of current interest.
+Introductory-level topics in astrophysics, other current physics area or associated scientific programming.
 Repeatable to 4 credits.
 Minimum of 4 hours per week is required for each credit earned.
 Prerequisite: Approval of the instructor.

 Independent Study / Research

 Individually directed reading and lab projects (e.g., holography and astrophotography).
 A minimum of 4 hours per week is required for each credit earned.
 Repeatable to 4 credits.
 Prerequisite: Approval of the instructor.